Alfresco/docs-alfresco/sap-cloud/latest/config/index.md

     * **Content Rep.:** `-DEFAULT-`

-    > **Important: This must be an exact match - written in UPPERCASE with leading and trailing slash.** *The name can't be changed as it's the default setting in Content Services for the CMIS repository*.
+    > **Important: This must be an exact match - written in UPPERCASE with leading and trailing slash.** *The name can't be changed as it's the default setting in Content Services for the CMIS repository* SAP may not allow you to create it with `-DEFAULT-` and might show an error message similar to `The selected key is reserved for SAP`.
+If this error shows up, hit the Enter key twice.

     * **Document area:** *Leave empty*
     * **Storage type:** `CMIS Content Server`